Skip to main content

 To create a Webhook connection, do the following:

 1. Follow the instructions for creating a Webhook connection, and use the API Gateway endpoint value you created in Step 2, point 4 as the URL.
-AWS Security Hub Connector (SAM application) secures the endpoint with the AWS_IAM authorization type.
+AWS Security Hub CSPM Connector (SAM application) secures the endpoint with the AWS_IAM authorization type.

 2. Verify that it has the following payload: